yuri-schmaltz/Wan2GP/README.md

 Although the window duration is set by the *Sliding Window Size* form field, the actual number of frames generated by each iteration will be less, because of the *overlap frames* and *discard last frames*:
 - *overlap frames* : the first frames of a new window are filled with last frames of the previous window in order to ensure continuity between the two windows
-- *discard last frames* : quite often (Vace model Only) the last frames of a window have a worse quality.
-You can decide here how many ending frames of a new window should be dropped. s
+- *discard last frames* : sometime (Vace 1.3B model Only) the last frames of a window have a worse quality.
+You can decide here how many ending frames of a new window should be dropped.

+There is some inevitable quality degradation over time to due to accumulated errors in calculation.
+One trick to reduce it / hide it is to add some noise (usually not noticable) on the overlapped frames using the *add overlapped noise* option.

 Number of Generated Frames = [Number of Windows - 1] * ([Window Size] - [Overlap Frames] - [Discard Last Frames]) +  [Window Size]

 Experimental: if your prompt is broken into multiple lines (each line separated by a carriage return), then each line of the prompt will be used for a new window.
 If there are more windows to generate than prompt lines, the last prompt line will be repeated.

 ### Command line parameters for Gradio Server
 --i2v : launch the image to video generator\